GovReady/continuous-ato-kit/README.md

 #### Configure Jenkins to Build the Application

-For the purposes of this demo, we will build the GovReady-Q application itself.
-It is an open source project, and we can pull the source code from the official GitHub repository.
-(Or if you prefer, you can clone the official repository into your GitHub account or another git host, and use that one.)
+For the purposes of this demo, we will build the Jenkinsfile in this repository.
+We will have Jenkins pull the code in this repository directly from Github.
+(Or if you prefer, you can clone the repository into your GitHub account or another git host, and use that one, or used the Advanced Jenkins configuration earlier to load it from the local disk.)

 * Start at the Jenkins dashboard, at http://localhost:8080/